A substitution model of computation

 chg 0$ ◼

-◆ represents the head in state 0 and at bit 1, ◼ in state 0 at bit 0.
-To add more states, we just add more symbols, two per state - one for 1 and another for 0.
+"◆" represents the head in state 0 and at bit 1, "◼" in state 0 at bit 0.
+To add more states, we simply add more symbols, two per state — one for 1 and another for 0.

-As I mentioned above, Turing machines generally perform the following operation at every step : In state X, if at <1 or 0> <operation>, and goto state Y. Without loss of generality, say that ◆ and ◼ represent the head in state X, at 1 and 0 respectively.
-And say that ● represents the head in state Y at a 1, and ◩ represents the head in state Y at a 0.
-Here is how you can perform all the possible operations for a Turing machine:
+Without loss of generality, say that "◆" and "◼" represent the head in state X, at 1 and 0 respectively.
+And say that "●" represents the head in state Y at a 1, and "◩" represents the head in state Y at a 0.
+Here is how to perform all the possible operations for a Turing machine:

 chg 1◆ ●1